mdn/content/files/en-us/web/javascript/reference/global_objects/string/match/index.md

 ### Using match()

-In the following example, `match()` is used to find `"Chapter"` followed by 1 or more numeric characters followed by a decimal point and numeric character 0 or more times.
+In the following example, `match()` is used to find `"Chapter"` followed by one or more numeric characters followed by a decimal point and numeric character zero or more times.

 The regular expression includes the `i` flag so that upper/lower case differences will be ignored.